Graduate Diploma in Health and Social Inclusion

 Overview Icon

-As Ireland’s population continues to change, we need to promote inclusion and protect our diverse communities.
-People are often marginalised due to poverty, ethnicity, addiction, gender identity, illness or disability, and are likely to face poorer health outcomes.
-You will examine inequities, and develop the knowledge and skillset to respond to them.
-You will also learn how to improve community health engagement and social wellbeing, and lead in the field.
+As Ireland’s population continues to grow and diversify, we aim to promote inclusion and embrace diversity.
+People are often marginalised due to poverty, ethnicity, addiction, gender identity, illness or disability, which places them at risk of poor health outcomes.
+You will examine inequities and develop the knowledge and skillset to respond to them.
+You will also learn how to promote community health engagement and social wellbeing, and provide leadership in this field.

-When you graduate, you will be sought after in a range of sectors including health and social care settings, health promotion, health-related statutory services, non-governmental organisations and policy making.
-Alternatively, you may choose to pursue further doctorate-level studies.
+When you graduate, you will be sought after in a range of sectors including health and social care settings, health promotion, health-related statutory services, non-governmental organisations and in policy making.

 DCU People